ItsToxicGG/PlayerlyAPI/README.md

 # PlayerlyAPI
 request anything that should be implemented **OR** fixed in PlayerlyAPI
+## Main Goal
+To make the server as similar to an Nice Server
+By using mysql if your server has different lobbies it will display the same statics as you must use the same mysql details on each.
 # Todo-List
 - [X] Auth-System [BETA]
 - [X] Ban-System [BETA] [NEW]